-Participating pharmacies usually have claims forms, but, if the participating pharmacy does not have claim forms, claim forms and Member Services are available by calling 1877-659-5144.
+Participating pharmacies usually have claims forms, but, if the participating pharmacy does not have claim forms, claim forms and Member Services are available by calling 1-877-659-5144.
 Mail your claim, with the appropriate portion completed by the pharmacist, to the pharmacy benefits manager within 90 days of the date of purchase.
 If it is not reasonably possible to submit the claim within that time frame, an extension of up to 12 months will be allowed.

 When You Go to a Non-Participating Pharmacy.
-If you purchase a prescription drug from a non-participating pharmacy, you will have to pay the full cost of the drug and submit a claim to us, at the address below:
+If you purchase a prescription drug from a non-participating pharmacy, you will have to pay the full cost of the drug.